MunilakshmiP/100-days-of-devops/Day 74/README.md

-# The _Ops-tastic_ World of DevOps – AIOps, MLOps, GitOps, and More!🚀
+# The _Ops-tastic_ World of DevOps – AIOps, MLOps, GitOps, and More!

 Welcome back to my **100 Days of DevOps** journey! 🎉 Yesterday, we dove deeper into Terraform with some workspace wizardry.
 Today, we’re going on a joyride through the expansive "_Ops_" universe. 🌌 Buckle up, because it’s about to get fun, insightful, and a little bit quirky!